 FREL/REL is based on accurate forest inventory data.
-Arbonaut with its partners has successfully developed a national forest reference emission level in Pakistan and a sub-national reference level with a LiDAR-Assisted Multisource Programme (LAMP) approach in Nepal.
+Arbonaut with its partners has successfully developed a national forest reference emission level in Pakistan and a sub-national reference level with a LiDAR-Assisted Multisource Programme (LAMP) approach in Nepal, Pakistan and Senegal.

 Measuring, Reporting and Verification (MRV)

 The REDD+ countries need to establish the Measuring, Reporting, and Verification systems to monitor and report greenhouse gas emissions by sectors and drivers to the United Nations Framework Convention on Climate Change.
 Arbonaut has contributed to the integrated MRV systems by strengthening existing institutional capacity and integrating necessary system tools in line with the Global Forest Observation Initiative methodological guidelines in Ghana, Pakistan and Senegal.
 Arbonaut has also supported the implementation of a community-based MRV in Guyana.

 Land use and land cover mapping